 Demonstrate that there is no discharge from the Permittee’s MS4(s) during the relevant time period.

 Demonstrate that the discharge from the Permittee’s MS4 did not cause or contribute to an exceedance of the WQBEL, because the exceedance is the result of an authorized or exempt non-stormwater discharge specified in section IV.A.2 of the Order during a specific sampling event.
-The water quality characteristics must be based on the source specific water quality monitoring data from the authorized or conditionally exempt essential non-stormwater discharge or other relevant information documenting the characteristics of the specific non-stormwater discharge.
+The Permittee must support this demonstration with measurements of the water quality of the specific authorized or conditionally exempt essential non-stormwater discharge(s) alleged to have caused or contributed to the exceedance of the WQBEL.

 Demonstrate that all non-stormwater and all stormwater runoff up to and including the volume equivalent to the 85th percentile, 24-hour storm event is retained for the drainage area tributary to the applicable receiving waters.
 The runoff retention must occur according to an approved Watershed Management Plan under section XII of the Order and include ongoing monitoring and adaptive management.

-Where the final compliance deadline for achievement of the WQBEL has not passed, develop and implement an approved Watershed Management Plan addressing the waterbody-pollutant combination pursuant to section XII of the Order.

-Demonstrate that all non-stormwater and all stormwater runoff up to and including the volume equivalent to the 85th percentile, 24-hour storm event is retained for the drainage area tributary to the applicable receiving waters.
-The runoff retention must occur according to an approved Watershed Management Plan under section XII of the Order and include ongoing monitoring and adaptive management.

-Demonstrate that the receiving waterbody is meeting the combined Waste Load Allocations and Load Allocations (Total TMDL Allocations) designated in the TMDL, as specified in the Basin Plan.
+Demonstrate that the receiving waterbody is meeting the combined mass-based WLAs and Load Allocations (Total TMDL Allocations) designated in the TMDL, as specified in the Basin Plan.

 Monitoring and Reporting